-Data Conversion Operators who successfully pass the keyer training for the AFSM program are expected to maintain minimum standards.
+Data Conversion Operators who successfully pass the keyer training are expected to maintain minimum standards.
 Those standards have been set at 7,150 keystrokes per hour with a 98% accuracy rate.
-This should translate into roughly 1,000 images per hour for all mail operations other than incoming secondary.
-For incoming secondary it should translate into a minimum of 750 images per hour.
 Keyer Performance Evaluation Review (KPER) software is used to monitor DCO performance.
-Supervisors should run a minimum of one 25 piece keying sample per week per DCO to ensure quality distribution.
-Note: For more information on KPER, read the Keyer Performance Evaluation Review Procedures that are part of the MOU between the APWU and the USPS.
+REC Supervisors must run a minimum of one 25 piece keying sample per week per DCO to ensure quality distribution.
+Note: For more information on KPER, read the Keyer Performance Evaluation Review

+Procedures that are part of the MOU between the APWU and the USPS.
 Your local Labor Relations representative should have the document.